iyefrat/hum/README.md

 ## Status
 This project is on indefinite hiatus.
 It might see more development in the future, but I'll likely pivot to writing an Emacs mpd client instead.

-Haskell is wonderful, but imo Emacs as a better enviornment for text based UI than the terminal.
+Haskell is wonderful, but imo Emacs is a better enviornment for text based UI than the terminal.

 ## Introduction
 A TUI mpd client, currently usable, but missing some features.